Week of

 Cut

 back on simple carbohydrates.
-Cakes, cookies and highly
+Cakes, cookies

-processed cereals and breads are high-glycemic foods that
+and highly processed cereals and breads are

-can lower your HDL and raise the levels of another fat in
+and raise the levels of another fat in your

-your bloodstream, triglycerides.
+bloodstream, triglycerides.

 -